DAsInDavid1/Data_Bootcamp_Final/README.md

 ### Question we hope to answer with the data

-Can demographic information such as age, gender, education, and health-related data such as smoking status, blood pressure, and cholesterol levels be used to predict the likelihood of developing coronary heart disease (CHD) in the next ten years?
+Can demographic information such as age, gender, and health-related data such as smoking status, blood pressure, and cholesterol levels be used to predict the likelihood of developing coronary heart disease (CHD) in the next ten years?

 ### Communication Protocols